nothinglo/NISwGSP/README.md

 5. [All our results](https://www.cmlab.csie.ntu.edu.tw/project/stitching-wGSP/0_results.zip)

 ### Ubuntu Version
-If you want to build this project under **Ubuntu**, please refer to https://github.com/Yannnnnnnnnnnn/NISwGSP (Thanks a lot!)
+If you want to build this project under **Ubuntu**, please refer to https://github.com/Yannnnnnnnnnnn/NISwGSP Thanks a lot to @Yannnnnnnnnnnn!

+### Windows Version (Visual Studio)
+If you want to build this project under **Windows**, please refer to https://github.com/firdauslubis88/NISwGSP Thanks a lot to @firdauslubis88!

 ### Usage